GENESDEMON/Genesdemon/README.md

 ### Heyo I'm Oghenevwede! 🤡
-- Very lazy, but when i'm not ;
   - I build mobile apps and mobile UIs with flutter
   - APIs with Node Js (Express) and Go
   - Games with Unity and Solar 2D